sfc-gh-aross/pharmacy2u-snowflake-demo/docs/VIGNETTE_3_DEMO_SCRIPT.md

 **Wait for response, point to answer:**

-> "100,000 patients.
-Instant answer.
-Notice the agent understood this is about our patient base, generated SQL against our governed semantic model, and returned the result.
-Sarah never saw the SQL, never knew it happened. **Natural language to instant answer.**"
+> "100 million patients.
+Instant answer in under 2 seconds.
+Notice the agent understood this is about our patient base, generated SQL against our **materialized PATIENT_360 dynamic table**, and returned the result.
+Sarah never saw the SQL, never knew it happened. **Natural language to instant answer.**
+>
+> **This is key**: We're querying 100 million patient records with complex aggregations, and it's sub-second because the data is materialized and auto-refreshing.
+In Microsoft Fabric, you'd need to manually configure aggregations in Power BI or build separate views—here, it's automatic."

 ---